The Common Room

 Video credit: Jess Kay

-The Common Room is a habitat specific, 48 hour durational installation which was devised using R&D funding via the 101 Outdoor Arts Seedbed Residency 2025 .
+SUMMARY: The Common Room is a habitat specific, 48 hour durational installation which was devised using R&D funding via the 101 Outdoor Arts Seedbed Residency 2025 .
+It subtly explores and questions the barriers that prevent people spending more time out in nature and topics such as habitat and biodiversity loss in relation to the Climate Crisis.

-The show was then commissioned to be part the ‘Creative Commons’ event on Greenham Common on 13th/14th September 2025 - which marked and celebrated the 25 year anniversary of the site being handed back to local people for public access and as a wildlife haven.
+The show went on to be commissioned as part part the ‘Creative Commons’ event on Greenham Common on 13th/14th September 2025 - which marked and celebrated the 25 year anniversary of the site being handed back to local people for public access and as a wildlife haven.

 Please click on the links below for more information on the ‘Creative Commons’ event and Seedbed Residences at 101